-SOLAR ENERGY LOCAL LAW TOWN OF ISCHUA
+SOLAR ENERGY LOCAL LAW TOWN OF OLEAN

 a.
-This Solar Energy Local Law is adopted pursuant to section 130 of the Town Law and section 10 of the Municipal Home Rule Law of the State of New York, section 10(1)(ii)(d)(3), which authorize the Town to adopt local laws that advance and protect the health, safety and welfare of the community notwithstanding a general law on the same subject and that protect and enhance the Town's physical and visual environment.
+This Solar Energy Local Law is adopted pursuant to sections 261-263 of the Town Law and section 20 of the Municipal Home Rule Law of the State of New York, which authorize the Town to adopt zoning provisions that advance and protect the health, safety and welfare of the community, and "to make provision for, so far as conditions may permit, the accommodation of solar energy systems and equipment and access to sunlight necessary therefor."
+Town L. § 263.